Early Anomaly Detection and Location in Distribution Network: A Data-Driven Approach: Early Anomaly Detection and Localization in Distribution Network

-We may notice that MP-law in the RMT holds under infinite or high data dimensions.
-However, in the application of anomaly detection and location in distribution network, there exist some feeders with only a few distribution transformers.
+We may notice that the M-P law holds when the data dimensions are infinite or large.
+However, in the application of early anomaly detection and {localization} in distribution network, there exist some low observability feeders.
 Dimensions of the formulated data matrices corresponding to those feeders are often moderate, such as tens or less.
-In the work \cite{Qiu2017}, a natural way of increasing dimensions of vectors is introduced.
-On this basis, here, we develop an approach to increase dimensions of data matrices.
-This approach allows for the analysis of high dimensional data matrices and yields smaller variance for the related functionals.
+In \cite{Qiu2017} and \cite{ambainis2012random}, a natural way of increasing dimensions of data vectors based on tensor product is introduced.
+On this basis, here, an algorithm to increase the dimensions of data matrices is designed.
+The algorithm allows for the analysis of high-dimensional data matrices and yields smaller variance for the related functionals.

 Assume ${\bf X}=[{\bf x}_1,{\bf x}_2,\cdots,{\bf x}_t]\in\mathbb{C}^{p\times t}$ be a random matrix with i.i.d. entries, $p=kn$.
 For $k,t,n\in\mathbb{N}$, we construct a new random vector by using the tensor product of the column vectors of $\bf X$ in the form